Kravantokh/OpenGL_template/readme.md

 ## Current code ##

-The file `src/main.cpp` contains a basic example code which creates an openGL context with the help of glfw.
+The file `src/main.cpp` contains a basic example code which creates an openGL context and opens it in a window with the help of glfw.

 ## Prerequisites ##
 * GNU GCC: g++ (mingw on windows)